Samir-Kesare/OpsTree-Documentation-/Terraform/Testing/Unit Testing/README.md

 The Terraform test mocking framework is designed to simulate resources, providers, and modules.
 By default, it operates with the `command = apply` , generating resources or infrastructure.
 However, it offers flexibility by allowing users to override this behavior with `command = plan` .
 In this mode, it avoids connecting to the actual API and instead leverages a **community tool** to mimic the behavior of the cloud provider API.
 Overall, this tool serves to mitigate costs associated with resource creation and prevents potential slowdowns in real-time API interactions and environment related dependencies.

 ***
-## Comparing Terraform Unit Testing Framework with Traditional Unit Testing
+## Comparing Terraform Testing Framework with Traditional Unit Testing

 | Aspect                                   | Traditional Unit Testing                                   | Terraform Unit Testing                                        |
 |------------------------------------------|-----------------------------------------------------------|---------------------------------------------------------------|